Great raft spider: Reintroduction

 In October 2010 the first introduction of a great raft spider population into a new site in the UK was carried out in a joint project by Natural England and Suffolk Wildlife Trust and supported by a grant from the BBC Wildlife Fund.
 The project saw around 3000 spiderlings bred and reared by Dr. Helen Smith and the John Innes Centre, 1600 of which were released into suitable dykes at the Suffolk Wildlife Trust Castle Marshes nature reserve.
 The site is part of the Suffolk Broads and lies 50 km downstream, from Redgrave and Lopham fen, between Lowestoft and Beccles.
 Work was carried out to improve the ditch network at the site to prepare for the reintroduction and provide optimal habitat for the new spider population.

 The spiderlings were bred from adults from both the Redgrave and Lopham fen and Pevensey Levels subpopulations.
 This was to increase the genetic variability of the new population and increase its chances of survival.
 Each spiderling was hand reared in separate test tubes and fed with fruit flies.
 If the new population successfully establishes itself it will be one of only four great raft spider populations in the UK.
 Another population of spiders was also introduced at the same time to Redgrave and Lopham fen to support the small population already present.

+As of 2024, the spiders are reportedly making a comeback, particularly in East Anglia.